All Episodes

 How did that happen?

-That happened in a very severe farm accident, in which, I mean, the word was already out to prepare the funeral type of thing.
+That happened in a very severe farm accident in which, I mean, the word was already out to prepare the funeral type of thing.

-My father and my uncle decided they had nothing to lose.
+That my father and my uncle decided they had nothing to lose.

 What happened to you?